Lightning-AI/pytorch-lightning/docs/source/starter/style_guide.rst

             self.layer_2 = nn.Linear()
             self.layer_3 = nn.Linear()

 Here's a LightningModule that defines a system.
-This is how we recommend.
+This structure is what we recommend as a best practice.

 .. testcode::